Learn from the experience of our winners!

 Guest appearance: Anne Schrantz, Partner at CohnReznick, Board Leadership Award sponsor

-Congratulations to the 2022 award winner:
+Congratulations to the 2025 winner:

-... and our Honorable Mention:
+... and our Honorable Mentions:

 Thank you to everyone who makes this award possible: